Suspension of Iftikhar Muhammad Chaudhry: 21 March 2007

-On 20 March 2007, SJC issued a press release citing that Next hearing of reference, which was scheduled on 21 March 2007 is postponed till 3 April 2007 9:30 am PST. the press release does not cite any reason for it.
+On 20 March 2007, SJC issued a press release citing that the next hearing of reference, which was scheduled on 21 March 2007, would be postponed till 9:30 am PST on 3 April 2007.
+The press release does not cite any reason for this move.

 Timeline April 2007

 3 April 2007

 The Supreme Judicial Council Tuesday adjourned hearing of presidential reference against non-functional chief justice Iftikhar Muhammad Chaudhry till 13 April.

 Barrister Aitzaz Ahsan, leading lawyer assisting the non-functional Chief Justice in the reference, gave his arguments for open trial in the SJC proceedings, which were continued for an hour.
 He argued against in-camera hearing of the reference.

 Barrister Wasim Sajjad and former minister of law Khalid Ranjha appeared before the SJC on behalf of the government.
 Attorney General Makhdoom Ali Khan appeared on behalf of the SJC on court notice.

 The lawyers and opposition parties' leaders and activists gathered in large number outside the Supreme Court building during hearing of the reference.

 Earlier, Justice Iftikhar Muhammad Chaudhry reached Supreme Court along with his lawyers Barrister Aitzaz Ahsan, Hamid Ali Khan and Justice (Rtd) Tarique Mehmood to appear in the Supreme Judicial Council hearing of presidential reference against him.

 Barrister Aitzaz Ahsan, leading lawyer assisting the non-functional Chief Justice in the reference, talking to newsmen said that he would raise various objections before the SJC in today's hearing.

 He said that he will argue for open trial of Justice Iftikhar Chaudhry in the hearing, as people should know the truth of charges against the non-functional chief justice.

 Aitzaz Ahsan said that he will also discuss the constitutional status of the Supreme Judicial Council and will argue over whether appointment of the Acting Chief Justice is constitutional or not.

 Large number of lawyers, political leaders and activists of opposition parties were present before the Supreme Court building when Justice Iftikhar reached the court for hearing of the presidential reference.
 They were chanting slogans against the government.

 The SJC proceedings began 45 minutes late than the scheduled time.
 Barrister Aitzaz Ahsan presented his arguments before the council.

 He argued before the SJC that the non-functional chief justice wants open trial of the reference and called for the open trial as the nation come to know the truth of the charges against Justice Iftikhar Chaudhry.

 Meanwhile, Federal Minister for Information Muhammad Ali Durrani, talking with Geo News, said that the government has not interfered anywhere and given chance to all sides to express their opinions.

 He said the lawyers have taken a wise decision by distancing them from the political parties.
 It would be now more convenient for the government to hold talks with lawyers associations and hear their point of view, he further said.

 He said that some lawyers are in contact with the government.
 He also confessed that the lawyers' bodies are much organised on the chief justice issue.